CapMousse/setitup/README.md

 ```

 #### Gem & Npm
-The gem and npm namespaces will automaticaly install all listed package with version
+The gem and npm namespaces will automaticaly install all listed packages with the given version

 ```yaml
 gem: